hauspa/Udacity-React-Nanodegree-Project-2-Would-You-Rather/README.md

 # Project Description

+A web app to show and create polls in the form of "Would You Rather?".
+The user has to be logged in to actively participate in the app.
+After voting in the poll, the user can see the statistics of the poll votes.

-Project Number 2 for Udacity's React Nanodegree, with a focus on Redux.
+A project for Udacity's React Nanodegree with a focus on React and Redux.

-App to show and create polls using React & Redux.

 <br />